forcedotcom/soql-tooling/README.md

 ### Debug Jest Test

 You can debug Jest test for an individual package by running the corresponding launch configuraiton in VS Codes _RUN_ panel.

-### Publishing

-Some packages depend on `@salesforce/soql-parser` which is included as a static dependency, since it is not yet published.
-Packages must be published with `@salesforce/soql-tooling` as a bundled dependency, since the static tarball is not available in the published packages.
-There are prepack and postpack scripts as well as prepublish and postpublish scripts to convert the static dependency to a bundled dependency and back again, so when these packages are published they correctly refer to the soql-tooling dependency as a bundled dependency, but can find the static dependency again at development install-time.